Javonnethedev/CS502025/README.md

 # CS502025
-# This is a look of my current progress for my CS course
+# This is a look of my current progress for my CS50 course

 # This course includes lectures and problem sets as follows:
 ## Week 0 Scratch (complete)